Regenerative Thermal Oxidizers: What they are, what they do, and more

 A regenerative thermal oxidizer (RTO) is a type of air pollution control equipment that destroys hazardous air pollutants (HAP), volatile organic compounds (VOC) and odorous emissions created during industrial processes.
 A key difference between an RTO pollution abatement system and other oxidizer types is regenerative heat recovery, which makes the system extremely fuel efficient.
 For many reasons RTOs are the most common oxidizer technology in use today.

-The Regenerative Thermal Oxidizer Process
+How a Regenerative Thermal Oxidizer Works

 Diagram illustrating how a regenerative thermal oxidizer works